-Our consumer protection department has a successful track record of recovering damages for our clients, and is one of the only firms in the country to have collected punitive damages in a debt harassment case.
-Our attorneys have established a practice area designed to help people that are being harassed by debt and bill collectors.
-If you have been harassed, or are unsure whether your debt collector’s actions qualify as harassment, please contact our office today.
+Our consumer protection department has a successful track record of recovering damages for our clients and is one of the only firms in the country to have collected punitive damages in a debt harassment case.
+Our attorneys have established a practice area designed to help people harassed by debt and bill collectors.
+If you have been harassed or are unsure whether your debt collector’s actions qualify as harassment, please contact our office today.

 Let Our Debt Harassment Lawyers Go To War For You!